johnverrone/aoc2022/README.md

 ## Day 09

 Wow this one took a LONG time.
 Part 1 I did in a pretty ugly way.
 Brute force, confusing conditionals in each direction. bleh. but I got the answer.
 I knew pt 2 was going to be extending the rope but for the life of me I could not get the physics right.
 I finally got something looking right but realized I was still doing conditional logic per direction (eg, I would only let a knot move left if the direction was L).
 Once I realized that the rules for a knot moving are independent of what direction the head was moving, I finally got the answer correct.
 Cool problem but sheesh.
 Took too long.

+## Day 10

+Was torn on if I shold approach this from a cycle standpoint or from an instruction standpoint.
+Ended up going with the latter and I think it messed me up a bit for part 2.
+Ended up just having random math and off by one issues, but other than that I thought it was pretty straightforward.
+Not a very elegant solution though.